The Obama Administration has issued a memorandum to confer immigration status to DREAMers.

 Today’s policy announcement targets a more specific group of individuals, commonly known as “DREAMERs.”
 These are individuals who would benefit from the DREAM Act, a bipartisan piece of legislation which would provide a path to legal status for those who were brought to the United States as children and educated in our nation’s schools.
 Although the DREAM Act initially enjoyed bi-partisan support, the contentious climate in Congress has prevented its passage.

-Predictably, several prominent Republicans have already come out against this policy change, including Senator Lindsay Graham who criticized the decision because it “avoids dealing with Congress.”
+Predictably, several prominent Republicans have already come out against this policy change, including Senator Lindsey Graham who criticized the decision because it “avoids dealing with Congress.”
 Similarly, Rep. Lamar Smith, Chairman of the House Judiciary Committee, said, “President Obama’s decision to grant amnesty to potentially millions of illegal immigrants is a breach of faith with the American people” (Apparently, he missed the memo).
 Such statements grossly mischaracterize the nature of the DHS prosecutorial discretion policy, and mislead the general public.

 The new policy recognizes some important facts in a couple of ways.
 Firstly, DHS can deport about 400,000 individuals per year.
 Given that there are around 12,000,000 undocumented individuals in the United States, it makes sense to prioritize who gets to stay and who must go.

-Secondly, the individuals who are being considered for this discretion are not individuals who intentionally broke the law or had any control over their situation.
+Secondly, the DREAMers who are being considered for this discretion are not individuals who intentionally broke the law or had any control over their situation.
 These 800,000 individuals were brought to this country by their families as minors; for many this is the only country they have ever known.
 They graduated from school, many at the top of their class.
 They have been productive members of our society.

 Let’s get real; these individuals are de facto Americans, and kudos to the Obama administration for adopting a policy that will not target such individuals for deportation and will allow them to obtain work permits.